webhookSetting up your first webhook

 Register your webhook

 You will need to register your webhook endpoint for each event type you want to receive.
-To do this you will call the /webhooks endpoint of the MTA API.
+To do this, call the Register Webhook /webhooks endpoint of the Mobile Text Alerts API.

 Required fields:

-• event: string - Choose which you want to receive the event notifications for.
-This can be one of the following: message-reply, delivery-status,message-send , or number-opt-in.
+• event: string - Choose which event type you want to receive event notifications for.
+This can be one of the following: message-reply, delivery-status, message-send, or number-opt-in.

-• url: string - This is your hosted URL endpoint (created in step 2 above) that MTA will make a POST request to when events trigger.
+• url: string - This is your hosted URL endpoint (created in step 2 above) that Mobile Text Alerts will make a POST request to when events trigger.

-• secret: string - This is shared secret between your organization and MTA (created in step 3 above).
+• secret: string - This is a shared secret between your organization and Mobile Text Alerts (created in step 3 above).

 Example request: